 If well maintained and properly cared for, a bamboo living room floor can last for decades without needing to be replaced.
 Depending on the thickness of the material used, you may be able to sand down the surface of the floor and refinish it every few years in order to make it look like new and extend the life of the product even further.

 Most qualified bamboo flooring retailers will offer some kind of warranty on the material.
 This is most commonly a 10 to 25 year warranty on structural integrity, and or a 5-10 year warranty on the finish.
 These numbers may vary based on the type of bamboo being purchased and the individual policies of the store selling it to you.
 However, the warranty can give you a decent idea of how long your living room floor will ultimately last.

 In the above image, natural vertical bamboo flooring creates a subdued backdrop against which elegant furnishings and subtle rugs.Continue to 7 of 7 below.

 There are three major types of bamboo that you can purchase for your living room, and they each have their own distinct appearance.
 Horizontal bamboo has the most features and will give you the most 'classic' bamboo look.
 Vertical planks have fewer natural characteristics but have a more striated, straight line appearance.
 Strand woven bamboo has the fewest features, and the most solid and consistent look across the entire floor.

-Rich dark bamboo flooring makes a powerful statement, especially when paired against lighter colored pieces.
-However be cautious, darker tones denote weaker bamboo, and this may lead to early degradation in a high traffic living room.
+In the above image, rich dark bamboo flooring makes a powerful statement while paired against lighter colored pieces.
+Be cautious when doing this.
+Darker tones denote weaker bamboo, and this may lead to early degradation in a high traffic living room.